KP1709/ScrabbleWordCalculator/README.md

 - Tried to maintain accessibility throughout application
 - Unit tests for application in 'testing' branch
 - Instructions available on the start screen as an open and closable modal
+- Can indicate which tiles have a double score or triple score and update the total word score
+- Can indicate if the total word score doubles or triples
+  -  Option to reset score without multiplier

 ## 📚 Resources
 - Understanding how to push and retain objects in an array - https://stackoverflow.com/questions/70941970/pushing-objects-in-an-array-only-returns-last-object-pushed-in-react